arista-eosext/toptalkers/README.md

 !
 ```

 So, now your collector should be running and collecting sflow samples.
 How do you view this data that is being collected?
-This extension adds a new
+This extension adds a new CliPlugin 'show toptalkers' which does this.
-new CliPlugin 'show toptalkers' that does this.
-Please note, because of the EOS CliPlugin framework, you must do a 'bash sudo killall ConfigAgent'
+Please note, because of the EOS CliPlugin framework, you must do a **'bash sudo killall ConfigAgent'**
 in order for the new plugin to be registered.
-This will cause your current CLI session to terminate, so you'll have to log back into the switch.
+This will cause your *current* CLI session to terminate, so you'll have to log back into the switch.
 If you reboot the switch and the RPM is also in boot-extensions, then you do NOT need to kill ConfigAgent as the CLI Extension is registered after a reboot.

 # LIMITATIONS: